 Harlow

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Harlow local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Harlow is a post-war New Town in west Essex, known for its modernist design, public art, and extensive green spaces.
+Overview ⁞ Harlow is a post-war New Town in west Essex, known for its modernist design, public art, and extensive green spaces.
 The town features sculptures by artists such as Henry Moore, cycleways, and neighbourhood centres built around a planned layout.
 The River Stort and its valley provide natural scenery, with the Stort Navigation offering waterside walks.
 Nearby villages like Old Harlow preserve historic character with timber-framed buildings and churches.
 Harlow Town Park is one of the largest urban parks in the country, while the Gibberd Garden adds horticultural interest.
 The district combines planned urban form with natural landscapes.

+Who governs Harlow?
 The local authority for this district is: Harlow District Council - responsible for district-level services.
 Since Essex is a two-tier area, county-level services are handled by: Essex County Council.

 Constituencies in Harlow